We Tried Lucktastic’s Free Digital Scratch-off Cards. Here’s Our Review

 How Lucktastic Works

-You can download Lucktastic for Android.
+You can download Lucktastic for Android or iPhone.

 Go ahead and download the app.
 You’ll need to enter your ZIP code to confirm you’re a U.S. resident.
 You’ll also need to share your location with the app.